haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen/index.md

 <a class="prompt prompt-info"> Choose 'pdb_chain' and click on +Add a new block.</a>
 <a class="prompt prompt-info"> Type *A* into the starting field</a>

-In the next step we need to "clean up" the pdb. *pdb_tidy* removes any irrelevant lines in the pdb that could disturb following residue renumbering.

-<a class="prompt prompt-info"> Choose 'pdb_tidy' and click on +Add a new block</a>

 Until now each chain of the pdb starts with residue number 1.
 This can be confusing and cannot be processed by HADDOCK.
 In next step we renumber the antibody so that each residue has its unique number.

 <a class="prompt prompt-info"> Choose 'pdb_reres' and click on +Add a new block</a>